wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

   FunctionService.registerFunction(myFun);
   ```

-  **Note:** Modifying a function instance after registration has no effect on the registered function.
+  **注意:** Modifying a function instance after registration has no effect on the registered function.
 If you want to execute a new function, you must register it with a different identifier.

 **Run the Function**